grafana/plugin-tools/docusaurus/docs/shared/create-plugin-backend.md

    npm run dev
    ```

-1. Build the plugin backend:
+1. In a new terminal window, build the plugin backend:

    ```
    mage -v build:linux